arring/MDO-RallyApps/README.md

 MDO-RallyApps
 =============

-A sweet suite of apps.
+A sweet suite of apps!